Package 'TDLM'

 write_proba

-a boolean indicating if the estimation of the probability to move from one location to another obtained with the distribution law should be returned along with the flows estimations.
+A boolean indicating if the estimation of the probability to move from one location to another obtained with the distribution law should be returned along with the flow estimations.

 check_names